opencog/opencog/opencog/openpsi/README.md

 the top-level behavior control mechanism for robots.
 It is loosely inspired by Joscha Bach's MicroPsi.

-Each rule takes the form of if(context) then take(action).
-These are classified into different goals (demands) that they can fullfil.
-The main loop is an action-selection mechanism, examining the context to see if any of the current demands/goals can be fullfilled, and then taking appropriate action.
+Each rule has the abstract form if (context) and (action is taken) then (goal is fulfilled).

+These rules are classified according to the different demands that the goals can fulfill.
+The main loop is an action-selection mechanism, examining the current demands, and selecting among the rules that can satisfy that demand, and also be applicable in the current context.

 ## Status and TODO List